rench9/Movie-Doughnut/README.md

 ![ScreenShot](/banner1.jpg)
 ![ScreenShot](/banner2.jpg)

-In this project, i redesign an app to follow the Material Design guidelines and translated a set of static design mocks to a living and breathing app..
+In this project, i designed an app to follow the Material Design guidelines and translated a set of static design mocks to a living and breathing app..